Yechinalokesh/23895A6704/README.md

 Custom Logging Middleware – Event logging

-Note: The app is designed to run locally on http://localhost:3000
+Note: The app is designed to run locally at http://localhost:3000 , which is a placeholder for the Lovable preview link.